pauradev/printaura-woocommerce-api/README.txt

 ﻿=== Printaura-Woocommerce ===
-Contributors: Howard Canaway, Ryan Kikta, chris Nelson
+Contributors: Howard Canaway, Ryan Kikta, Chris Nelson
 Tags: PrintAura, WooCommerce, eCommerce
 Requires at least: 4.4
-Tested up to: 5.0.2
+Tested up to: 5.3.0
-Stable tag: 4.0.1
+Stable tag: 4.0.2
 License: GPLv2 or later

 PrintAura-WooCommerce retrives products you created on PrintAura.com and automatically orders them from PrintAura when one of those products sells.